biocore/gemelli/README.md

 ## Cross-sectional / multi-omics study (i.e. one sample per subject) with RPCA

 If you have a [cross-sectional study design](https://en.wikipedia.org/wiki/Cross-sectional_study) with only one sample per subject then RPCA is the appropriate method to use in gemelli.
-There are two commands within RPCA.
-The first is `rpca` and the second is `auto-rpca`.
-The only difference is that `auto-rpca` automatically estimates the underlying-rank of the matrix and requires no input for the `n_components` parameter.
-In the `rpca` command the `n_components` must be set explicitly.
 For examples of using RPCA we provide tutorials below exploring the microbiome between body sites.

 Joint-RPCA allows for the exploration of those feature that seperate jointly across sample groupings and the potential interactions of those features.